Touchstone and Capstone Courses

 The Theology & Practice of Ministry

-An introduction to the purpose of ministry through the study of the biblical and theological basis for “every member ministry,” the rise of clericalism in church history, the equipping church model vs. the dependency model, and the permission-giving church vs. the controlling church.
-Students will examine approaches to gift discovery and ministry matching.
+This course is an introduction to the purpose of ministry in the church.
+It focuses study on the doctrine of Christ and the Holy Spirit, explores the biblical and theological basis for “every member ministry,” the rise of clericalism in church history, the equipping church model vs. the dependency model, and the permission-giving church vs. the controlling church.
+Learners will examine approaches to gift discovery and ministry matching.

 Lead Like Jesus

-This course is an examination of the principles and practices of leadership in Christian ministry.
-The course will focus on the role of the minister as servant leader, the qualities of a spiritual leader, and how a variety of leadership styles are required in ministry.
-The leadership of Jesus will be used as a leadership role model.
+An examination of the principles and practices of leadership in Christian ministry.
+The course will examine the role of the minister as servant leader, the qualities of a spiritual leader, and how a variety of leadership styles are required in ministry.
+The leadership of Jesus will be examined as our role model.

 Building an Effective Ministry Team

-This course is a study of the leadership skills required to build effective ministry teams, both church staff and volunteer.
-The course examines the characteristics of high performance teams, clear common goals, diversity of roles in teams, effective team processes, how to build the team, the role of communication in team building, and pitfalls to avoid in team development.
+A study of the leadership skills required to build effective ministry teams.
+The course examines the characteristics of high performance teams, clear common goals, diversity of roles in teams, effective team processes, how to build the team, the role of communication in teambuilding, and pitfalls to avoid in team development.

 Recovery Ministry

-Through this course, learners will understand the biblical and ministry foundations of a recovery ministry and will develop strategic approaches for either the launch or upgrade of a recovery program.
-The course will explore the addictive personality and how it is revealed in different ways, such as through chemical addiction, sexual addiction, relationship addiction, eating disorders, and religious addiction.
+Through this course, learners will understand the biblical and ministry foundations of Celebrate Recovery®, and will develop strategic approaches for local church implementation to launch a new program or for the improvement of an existing program.
+The course will explore the addictive personality and how it is revealed in different ways, such as through alcohol addiction, drug addiction, and sexual addiction.
+Special attention will be given to the related issues of co-dependency and anger management.

 Pastoral Care